tucats/ego/README.md

 REST server, etc.

 The preferences are stored in ~/.org.fernwood/ego.json which is a JSON file that contains all the active profiles and their defaults.
-You can use the `ego configile` command to view the list of available profiles, the current contents of the profiles, and to set or delete profile items in the active profile.
+You can use the `ego config` command to view the list of available profiles, the current contents of the profiles, and to set or delete profile items in the active profile.